mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 The following description is based on Linux kernel version 6.8.9.

 There are two ways to enable pacing in Linux: 1) via a socket option, 2) by configuring the FQ queue discipline.
-We describe case 1).
+We describe case 1.

 Independent of the value of the Initial Window (IW), the first 10 (hardcoded) packets are not paced.
 Later, 10 packets will generally be sent without pacing every 2^32 packets.

 Every time an ACK arrives, a pacing rate is calculated, as: factor * MSS * cwnd / SRTT, where "factor" is a configurable value that, by default, is 2 in slow start and 1.2 in congestion avoidance.
 MSS is the sender maximum segment size {{?RFC5681}}, and SRTT is the smoothed round-trip time {{?RFC6298}} [TODO check: Linux calculates SRTT different from the standard, though RFC 6298 relaxes the rules, so maybe it's ok?]
-The sender transmits data in line with the calculated pacing rate; this is approximated by calculating the rate per millisecond, and generally sending the resulting amount of data per millisecond as a burst, every millisecond.
-This amount of data can be larger when the peer is very close (this is a configurable value, per default with a minimum RTT of 3 milliseconds).
+The sender transmits data in line with the calculated pacing rate; this is approximated by calculating the rate per millisecond, and generally sending the resulting amount of data per millisecond as a small burst, every millisecond.
+As an exception, the per-millisecond amount of data can be a little larger when the peer is very close, depending on a configurable value (per default, when the minimum RTT is less than 3 milliseconds).

 If the pacing rate is smaller than 2 packets per millisecond, these bursts will become 2 packets in size, and they will not be sent every millisecond but with a varying time delay (depending on the pacing rate).
 If the pacing rate is larger than 64 Kbyte per millisecond, these bursts will be 64 Kbyte in size, and they will not be sent every millisecond but with a varying time delay (depending on the pacing rate).